wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    <strong>Understand how networking impacts performance</strong> - Analyze and understand how network-related decisions impact workload performance.
 For example, network latency often impacts the user experience, and using the wrong protocols can starve network capacity through excessive overhead.

    2. <a name="PERF-05-02-"><tt>PERF-05-02-</tt></a><br /><br />
    <strong>Evaluate available networking features</strong> - Evaluate networking features in the cloud that may increase performance.
 Measure the impact of these features through testing, metrics, and analysis.
-For example, take advantage of network-1. [<a target="_blank" href="#Terraform">Terraform</a>] <a target="_blank" href="?">features that are available to reduce latency, network distance, or jitter.
+For example, take advantage of network- features that are available to reduce latency, network distance, or jitter.

    3. <a name="PERF-05-03-"><tt>PERF-05-03-</tt></a><br /><br />
    <strong>Choose appropriately sized dedicated connectivity or VPN for hybrid workloads</strong> - When there is a requirement for on-premise communication, ensure that you have adequate bandwidth for workload performance.
 Based on bandwidth requirements, a single dedicated connection or a single VPN might not be enough, and you must enable traffic load balancing across multiple connections.